 This leaves us vulnerable to voter manipulation, intellectual manipulation, and we replace the time and effort needed for an educated vote with an agenda fed to us by mainstream media, who are firmly in the control of the same corporate interests setting the agenda.

 This is visible all around us, you merely need to read Sideswiped by former Congressman Bob Ney, explaining in plain English the cronyism between lobbying firms representing high-finance interests (mainly corporate interests) and our Congress; who then act to pass the laws these corporations feed them, instead of laws benefiting their constituents.

-Look at this video, showing corporate banks can engage in illegal money laundering for international drug cartels, making billions off it, and do not have to worry about criminal prosecution; they only have to pay a fraction in fines to our captured state if caught, and even then, they can still engage in said money laundering afterwards.
+, showing corporate banks can engage in illegal money laundering for international drug cartels, making billions off it, and do not have to worry about criminal prosecution; they only have to pay a fraction in fines to our captured state if caught, and even then, they can still engage in said money laundering afterwards.

 And lastly just read the opening quote above, from our top law official in the land, appointed by President Obama, who was financed by too-big-to-fail banks.
 Does this represent a conflict of interest or the new American way of corporate governance for the corporations by the corporations.